Workable/rabbit-queue/README.md

 It makes [RabbitMQ](http://www.rabbitmq.com/) management and integration easy.
 Provides an abstraction layer above [amqplib](https://github.com/squaremo/amqp.node).

-It is written in typescript and requires node v6.0.0 or higher.
+It is written in typescript and requires node v10.0.0 or higher.
+Most features will work with nodejs v6.0.0 and higher but using older versions than v10.0.0 is not recommended.
+RPC streams will not work in older versions.

 By default it works well with jsons.
 Override properties.contentType to work with strings or binary data.